pisanorg/Student-Git-Docs/git-guide/committing.md

 # Committing Changes

-In Git, Committing is the action of storing changes in the staging area, and adding them to the repo.
+In Git, committing is the action of storing changes in the staging area, and adding them to the repo.

 ## How to Commit